MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-restore-database-portal.md

 ms.tgt_pltfrm: NA

 ---
-# Restore an Azure SQL database using the Azure portal
+# Restore an Azure SQL database using the Azure portal preview

 The following steps show how to restore an Azure SQL database to a point-in-time, from a deleted database, and from a geo-redundant backup.